AWSMagic/lambda-typescript-vscode-starter-kit/README.md

-# lambda-typescript-vscode-starter-kit
+# Lambda Starter-Kit for TypeScript with Visual Studio Code

-Lambda Development for TypeScript, AWS SAM and VSCode
+Lambda Starter Kit for TypeScript, AWS SAM and VSCode